Skill Demand Index

 Which roles need Competitive Analysis most:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Competitive Analysis include Content Creation and Business Analytics.
+Skills commonly paired with Competitive Analysis include Product Marketing and Content Creation.

 Depth Level Distribution